mParticle/docs/src/pages/integrations/blueshift/event/index.md

 ## Blueshift Configurations

 mParticle supports both a server-to-server integration and a client-side kit integration.
 In-app events and events associated with push notifications will be sent client-side to Blueshift via Blueshift's SDK in conjunction with this kit.
-If the kit is detected, all events will be sent client side, otherwise events will be sent via the server-to-server integration.
+All other events will be sent via the server-to-server integration.

 ## Blueshift Kit Configuration